 Provided over 40 hours of pro bono consulting for start-ups during the COVID lockdown.

 Matija’s role is acting as a middle person between Venture Capitalists (VCs) and start-up businesses.
 The focus is always on the people rather than the product as the skills and attitudes of the people are the key ingredient.
-Matija is involved in is “scale-ups” and as well start-ups.
+Matija is involved in “scale-ups” and as well start-ups.

 II.
 Getting to know the person